yangyang12318/MBSD-CR/README.md

 ## SAR Image Despeckling with Gradient-Guided by Cross-domain Reference Feature derived from optical and SAR images
-Yang Yang<sup>a<sup>, Jun Pan a,*, Jiangong Xu a, Zhongli Fan a, Zeming Geng a, Junli Li b, Mi Wang a,* a State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing, Wuhan University, Wuhan 430079, China b National Key Laboratory of Ecological Security and Sustainable Development in Arid Region, Xinjiang Institute of Ecology and Geography, Chinese Academy of Sciences, Urumqi 830011, China
+Yang Yang<sup>a, Jun Pan <sup>a,*, Jiangong Xu a, Zhongli Fan a, Zeming Geng a, Junli Li b, Mi Wang a,* a State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing, Wuhan University, Wuhan 430079, China b National Key Laboratory of Ecological Security and Sustainable Development in Arid Region, Xinjiang Institute of Ecology and Geography, Chinese Academy of Sciences, Urumqi 830011, China